- 10 Common Allergy Triggers Slideshow Pictures

 - Nasal congestion

 A significant association exists between rhinitis (allergic), asthma, and chronic sinusitis (inflammation of the sinuses for more than 12 weeks) in some individuals.
-Some evidence suggests that up to 3 of every 5 patients has multiple conditions.
+Some evidence suggests that up to 3 of every 5 patients have multiple conditions.